 Adding a relay increases function versatility and makes it possible to do things not possible any other way.
 You can also use a relay to switch more power than a decoder function could ever handle.
-These quality relays are only $10.6 \times 5.6 \times 8.6$ mm. - Perfect for DCC installation switching or other forms of control.
+These quality relays are only 10.6 x 5.6 x 8.6mm. - Perfect for DCC installation switching or other forms of control.
 Gold contacts with a 1 amp rating.

 6-way connectors for installations between loco and tender > Perfect for connections between body and chassis or locomotive and tender.
 These connectors are at the same fine spacing as NEM651 6-way decoders so can be used either for lighting or as a plug and socket for 6 pin decoder installation.
-Available in a 6 pack or 2pack

-< 4-way connectors for installations between loco and tender

-Perfect for connections between body and chassis or locomotive and tender.
+< 4-way connectors for installations between loco and tender Perfect for connections between body and chassis or locomotive and tender.
 These connectors can be split into 2x 2-way connections for separation of loco chassis and body when installing lighting.
 They make tidy installations easier.
-Available in a 6 pack or 2-pack